mkloubert/nativescript-social-login/README.md

 ##### AndroidManifest.xml

-Add the `xmlns:tools="http://schemas.android.com/tools"` namespace to your `<manifest>` tag, and add the Facebook configuration in the `<application>` section of the manifest as shown bellow:
+Add the `xmlns:tools="http://schemas.android.com/tools"` namespace to your `<manifest>` tag, and then add the Facebook configuration in the `<application>` section of the manifest as shown bellow:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>